InkDAO/gitbook/protocol-overview/overview.md

 ## Current Status

 InkDAO runs on Ethereum's Sepolia testnet, making it free to test and experiment.
-The 5% platform fee covers real infrastructure costs: IPFS pinning services, backend servers, deployment hosting, and ongoing maintenance.
-This sustainable model ensures the platform can operate long-term without venture capital or advertising.
+As a fully decentralized platform, all revenue flows directly to creators without any intermediaries.
+The platform operates as a public good, ensuring content creators retain complete ownership of their earnings.

 ## The Vision